swimos/swimos-docs/src/_rust-server/join-value-lanes.md

 # Use cases

-Join Value Lanes are suitable for situations where you want to aggregate the state of multiple lanes into a single map and are generally used to produce a wider view of a dataset which is spread across a number of lanes.
+Join Value Lanes are suitable for situations where you want to aggregate the state of multiple lanes into a single map and are generally used to produce a wider view of a dataset which is spread across a number of agents.
 Common usecases for Join Value Lanes are:

 - Reducing the state of the map to perform calculations for statistics.
 When an entry in the map changes, a reduction of the map is performed and the result can be pushed to another lane.
-An example of this is available [here](https://github.com/swimos/swim-rust/blob/a7f957e5ac23efe8c01c7221d9bfe77c91bc42bf/example_apps/transit/src/agents/state.rs#L142).
+An example of this is available [here]({{ site.data.rust.github_base }}/example_apps/transit/src/agents/state.rs#L142).
 - Simplifying aggregations for clients.
 Exposing a single Join Value Lane which aggregates a superset of data results in a simplified topology as opposed to clients opening a large number of downlinks remotely.

 # Event handlers